Gaurav14cs17/AMSNet-Asymmetric-Mask-Scheme-for-Self-Supervised-Real-Image-Denoising/models/nafnet_model/README.md

 ## Raw Image Denoising
 We apply NAFNet to a raw image denoising task following PMRID [35].
 The testing set, referred to as **4Scenes**, consists of 39 raw images captured in different lighting conditions.
 To ensure a fair comparison, we adjusted NAFNet's width and the number of blocks from 32 to 16 and 36 to 7, respectively, reducing computational cost below PMRID.

-Experimental results (Table 8 and Figure 7 in the paper) demonstrate that **NAFNet surpasses PMRID both quantitatively and qualitatively**, highlighting its scalability from **1.1 GMACs to 65 GMACs**.